Outback to the Top End–Adelaide to Darwin

 Arrive in Adelaide at any time.
 There are no planned activities during the day, so check into the hotel and explore the city.
-Please try to arrive before 6pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please try to arrive before 7pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 If you arrive early enough, you'll have time to explore the city to visit a museum or visit a local vineyard.
+Please note: if you have pre-booked the Adelaide Dolphin Swim your CEO will inform you when you will do the activity throughout your tour, days are subject to change: Dolphin Swim (Day 1 - Adelaide).
+Please note Dolphin Swim starts early in the morning, you will need additional accommodation in Adelaide.
+For more information on the Extra see the Optional Activities section.

-Early departure.
-Travel through the Clare Valley wine area, making a stop for another wine tasting and demonstration to learn about the development of the vineyards in the area.
+Early departure this morning.
+Travel through the Clare Valley wine area, making a stop for a wine tasting and demonstration to learn about the development of the vineyards in the area.
 South Australia has earned its place as one of the top wine regions in the world.
-Continue to Alligator Gorge in Remarkable National Park.
-Enjoy a walk in the national park to take in the stunning, rugged scenery.
-A stop at Quorn Historic town provides a nice chance to explore before going to a remote sheep station for the night.
+Travel to Quorn historic town for the night.
 Estimated travel time: 4 hours Travel distance: 350 km

 Take the day to explore the amazing scenery of Flinders Ranges.
 Wilpena Pound is a stunning natural amphitheater of mountains.
 Visit Aboriginal Art sites while on a guided tour of the area by your CEO.
 Your CEO will explain about the early settler history before settling in at Beltana Homestead for the night.
 Estimated travel time: 1 hour Travel distance: 50 km